k33g/files/functional/resources.md

 ## Websites

 - :us: http://typelevel.org/ *Let the Scala compiler work for you.
 We provide type classes, instances, conversions, testing, supplements to the standard library, and much more.*
-- :us: https://tech.evojam.com/tag/functional-programming/ blog posts about FP in JavaScript
+- :us: https://tech.evojam.com/tag/functional-programming/ *blog posts about FP in JavaScript*
+- :us: https://github.com/fantasyland/fantasy-land *Specification for interoperability of common algebraic structures in JavaScript*

 ## Videos